 - Is this natural?

 - Yes.
 Almost all water bodies have naturally occurring algae and cyanobacteria.
 When the temperature and day length increase, the likelihood of a bloom increases.
-Blooms aren’t predicable and won’t always happen in summer, but they are more likely.
-Blooms are found throughout California and nationwide during the summer.
-In 2019, blooms were reported in the Sacramento River, American River, and the Sacramento San Joaquin Delta.
+Blooms aren’t predicable and won’t always happen in summer, but they are more likely this time of year.
+Learn more about when and where blooms are reported locally and throughout the state.

 - Is the bloom a result of the recent Arboretum Waterway Maintenance and Enhancement Project or other campus activities?